coq/coq/doc/sphinx/proof-engine/ltac2.rst

 ~~~~~~~

 Effects in Ltac2 are straightforward, except that instead of using the
-standard IO monad as the ambient effectful world, Ltac2 is has a
+standard IO monad as the ambient effectful world, Ltac2 has a tactic monad.
-tactic monad.

 Note that the order of evaluation of application is *not* specified and is
 implementation-dependent, as in OCaml.